 Sluggish Slide Cycling

 The slide and frame rails were thickly coated with Cerakote which made the slide feel sticky or sluggish when cycling it by hand.
 I lightly sanded the slide and frame rails with 800 grit wet/dry sandpaper saturated with gun oil to thin out the Cerakote and ensure smooth cycling.
 This is something that I would expect to do with any frame or slide that I just had refinished with Cerakote, but it is something that should've been done at the factory.
 The top of the disconnector had some pronounced edges on it which also contributed to the sluggish slide cycling and it would even occasionally stop the slide from going forward when slowly cycling the slide by hand.
 I broke the edges on the top of the disconnector with 800 and 1000 grit wet/dry sandpaper and then polished the entire head of the disconnector.
-I also smoothed out the hole in the frame that the disconnector protrudes through with 800 grit wet/dry sandpaper saturated with gun oil and wrapped around a cotton swab.
+I also smoothed out the channel in the frame that the disconnector rides in with 800 grit wet/dry sandpaper saturated with gun oil and wrapped around a cotton swab.
 Additionally, I polished the tip of the middle leg of the sear spring and slightly adjusted it's tension against the bottom of the disconnector so that it would move down out of the way of the slide just a little bit easier.
 The slide now cycles very smoothly just like all of my other 2011 guns (maybe even smoother!) and there is not even a hint of the slide hanging up on the disconnector even when slowly cycling the slide by hand.
 I did all of this prior to live-fire testing as I knew it would cause issues.

 Heavy Trigger